The Jacobian of a regular orthogonal matroid and torsor structures on spanning quasi-trees of ribbon graphs: The canonical torsor for a ribbon graph

 \begin{example} We demonstrate the above process applied to Figure~\ref{fig:torus}.
-Let $h$ be a half-edge $1_-$ of $1$ incident with $v$, and let $Q = \{1\}$ be a spanning quasi-tree.
-Then the orientation $\gamma_h(Q)$ is as depicted in Figure~\ref{fig: bernardi}.
-When we denote each directed edge $\vec{i}$ in $\gamma_h(Q)$ by $(i_-, i_+)$, the linear ordering associated with $Q$ and $h$ is
+Let $h$ be one of the half-edges of $1$ incident with $v$, and let $Q = \{1\}$ be a spanning quasi-tree.
+Then the boundary of a small $\epsilon$-neighborhood of $Q$ intersects $h^*$.
+Fixing the least element $h_0=h^*$, the linear ordering associated with $Q^\circ$ is